ECOLOGY OF A COLLECTION : STAN BRAKHAGE'S SONGS (AS SEEN BY RAPHAËL BASSAN)

 and Julia Gouin (L’Abominable).

-1. L’invitation est reproduite dans son volume Une renaissance du cinéma.
+1. The invitation is republished in his book Une renaissance du cinéma.
 Le cinéma « underground » américain, Paris, Paris Expérimental 2002, p.
 172.

 Loading